Purpose of this article

 #2 Spend more than 40 hours on your personal due diligence.2

-You have to consider if you have the skills and knowledge necessary for an effective due diligence.
+You must consider if you have the skills and knowledge necessary for an effective due diligence.
 I don’t know the relationship between increased due diligence and the number of investments.

 #3 Join an angel investor group